jbkinney/mavenn/docs/source/programs.rst

 =======================================
 Programs
 =======================================
-All programs which can be run through the MPAthic package.
+All programs which can be run through the mpathic package.

 Main Programs:
 ------------------